gilmaimon/ArduinoWebsockets/README.md

 - **21/04/20 (v0.4.16)** - Merged pull request by @oofnik which added 2 way SSL auth for ESP32 and ES8266.
 Thank you very [oofnik](https://github.com/oofnik) for the contribuation.
 - **25/04/20 (v0.4.17)** - Merged pull request by Luka Bodroža (@zastrixarundell) which fixed [issue #69](https://github.com/gilmaimon/ArduinoWebsockets/issues/69) - default headers (like Origin, Host) are now customizable via the `addHeader` method.
 Thank you [zastrixarundell](https://github.com/zastrixarundell) for the contribution.
 - **23/07/20 (v0.4.18)** - Merged pull request by Adelin U (@adelin-mcbsoft) which fixed [issue #84](https://github.com/gilmaimon/ArduinoWebsockets/issues/84) - SSL bug-fixing, implemented public-key certificate validation & EC Certificates for client-side.
 Thank you Adelin!
+- **28/11/20 (v0.5.0)** - Support for Teensy 4.1 added by the awesome [@arnoson](https://github.com/arnoson).
+Supporting plaintext client/server communication and providing new and useful examples.
+Thank you arnoson!